-Leyla Gencer was born in Polonezkoy, Turkey in 1928.
-She was an operatic soprano who did not make many recordings.
+Born in Polonezkoy, Turkey, in 1928, Leyla Gencer was an operatic soprano who did not make many recordings.

 After studying in the Istanbul Conservatory and then privately, she made her operatic debut in Ankara in 1950.
 In the following years, she sang at several Turkish governmental events.